 - Some SVG files - you will need some SVG symbols to embed in your font.
 I’ve included a zip file here with a few symbols to get you started.
 If you need more, the noun project is a great resource.

 - Adobe Illustrator - for preparing your SVG files (if you grab the ones I have included above, you can skip this step)

 - Inkscape - this is an open source vector drawing tool.
 It’s available for Windows or OS X. This tutorial will be showing the Mac version, but the Windows steps are almost identical.

-- The starter font file - download this blank font file to use as your starting point.
+- The starter font file - download this blank font file from Github to use as your starting point.